 Really easy to make soft Flatbreads.
 Just 3 ingredients, no yeast, cooked in 5 minutes.
 Served with homemade tzatziki and dripping with garlic butter.
-These homemade flatbread can also be turned into pizzas with toppings, used for sandwiches or as a replacement for naan breads.
+These recipe can also be turned into pizzas with toppings, used for sandwiches or as a replacement for naan breads.

 Look, I don’t mean to be dramatic.
 BUT.
 How have I lived my whole 27 (cough – 37) years without realising how easy it is to make flatbread?

-These were SO delicious (and obviously all things in life are better when coated in melting, delicious, herby garlic butter).
+These simple flatbreads were SO delicious (and obviously all things in life are better when coated in melting, delicious, herby garlic butter).
 I could literally eat them every single day.

 ✅ No kneading.